blechdom/elementary/README.md

 - Speed (ms): how fast do you want to hear it go?
 - Upper Limit: Threshold to start dividing by a value (octave = 2.0)
 - Lower Limit: If you want the pattern to cover a larger range, lower this value
 - Interval Divisor: maybe you want to divide by a number other than 2?
+The value exists, so might as well tweak it.